CodeYourFuture/CYF-Workshops/asking-questions/readme.md

 ### Predict & Explain

 1. Make a _prediction_ by _explaining_ what the outcome will be
-1. Play computer - "run" the model and _predict_ (say before) what the outcome will be
+1. Play computer - "run" the model in our heads and _predict_ (say before) what the outcome will be

 ### Try